-loumf a day ago
+loumf 10 months ago

 I stopped reading when it said the repos had once been public and were in a Bing cache.
 That is probably true of a lot of once public, now private, data.
 Not just in Bing, but also in archive.org, google.
 It said the repo in question had a “public phase”.